dougissi/dougissi.github.io/_posts/2022-01-31-wordle-replay.md

 After all, I had been looking for an excuse to improve my web development skills.

 ## What is Wordle?
-The premise is refreshingly simple: guess the secret 5-letter English word in as few tries as possible but no more than 6.
+The premise is refreshingly simple: each day, guess the secret 5-letter English word in as few tries as possible but no more than 6.

 Throughout the whole world, everyone tries to guess the same secret word.
 And once you've found it, you have to wait until the next day to play again on the new secret word.

-After each guess, which itself must be a word in the Wordle game's word list, each letter will change to one of three colors:
+After each guess, which itself must be a valid 5-letter word, each letter will change to one of three colors:
 * green: that particular letter is in the word AND in the correct spot
 * yellow: that particular letter is in the word but NOT in the correct spot
 * gray: that particular letter is NOT in the word.